Kombucha Recipe 1 Gallon

-If you don’t already have a mother, you can buy one from Amazon (see my recommended products below) or even find one on Facebook.
-The culture will play a significant role in the flavor of your finished kombucha so you may want to experiment with cultures from various sources and see what you like the best or use different cultures to make different flavors of kombucha.
+If you don’t already have a mother, you can buy one from Amazon (see my recommended products below) or even find one in a Facebook group or Craigslist.
+The culture will play a significant role in the flavor of your finished kombucha so you may want to experiment with cultures from various sources and see what you like the best.

 Begin by brewing a gallon of sweet tea.
 I use about 1 cup of sugar for a gallon of tea, but the ratio is not critical – use your personal preference, as most of the sugar will be eaten and converted by the mother during the fermentation process.
 As for the tea itself, four tea bags or 2 tablespoons of black tea (or green tea) is a good amount, but this also is up to you.

 You will still end up with kombucha no matter how much sugar and tea you use, but the taste of your finished beverage will vary.

 Once your tea is brewed, remove the tea bags and let it cool to room temperature.
 When it is thoroughly cooled, you can add the SCOBY.
 It’s essential to ensure the liquid is not too hot when you add the SCOBY so that the heat does not damage it.

 It should take roughly a week to finish fermenting, but this, like pretty much every other aspect of brewing kombucha, is up to personal preference.
 The longer you allow the tea to ferment, the more acidic and less sweet the final product will be.

 Conversely, shorter fermentations leave more sugar unconverted and are less acidic.
 You want to find a happy medium.
 You can test your kombucha every few days to see how it tastes and decide when you’re satisfied with it.